 You can follow Firefox releases here:

-- Convert Int to String in Python
+- Save a String to File in Python

 - Create a File Name with Current Date & Time in Python

 - Compress Word, Excel and PowerPoint Office Documents

 - jQuery Get File Extension Before Uploading File

 - Estimate Number of Visitors and Pageviews of any Website